simonwhatley/govuk-prototype-kit-macros/components/checkboxes/README.md

 #### Macro
 ```
 {{ govukCheckboxes({
-  "idPrefix": "nationality",
+  idPrefix: "nationality",
-  "name": "nationality",
+  name: "nationality",
-  "fieldset": {
+  fieldset: {
-    "legend": {
+    legend: {
-      "text": "What is your nationality?",
+      text: "What is your nationality?",
-      "classes": "form-label-bold"
+      classes: "form-label-bold"
     }
   },
-  "hint": {
+  hint: {
-    "text": "If you have dual nationality, select all options that are relevant to you."
+    text: "If you have dual nationality, select all options that are relevant to you."
   },
-  "items": [
+  items: [
     {
-      "value": "british",
+      value: "british",
-      "text": "British"
+      text: "British"
     },
     {
-      "value": "french",
+      value: "french",
-      "text": "French"
+      text: "French"
     },
     {
-      "value": "german",
+      value: "german",
-      "text": "German"
+      text: "German"
     },
     {
-      "value": "italian",
+      value: "italian",
-      "text": "Italian"
+      text: "Italian"
     },
     {
-      "value": "spanish",
+      value: "spanish",
-      "text": "Spanish"
+      text: "Spanish"
     },
     {
-      "value": "other",
+      value: "other",
-      "text": "Citizen of another country"
+      text: "Citizen of another country"
     }
   ]
 }) }}